Looking for a delicious BBQ dinner idea? Tender, luscious and flavorful, BBQ Brisket Burnt Ends give a whole new meaning to the term "leftovers."

-- Place skillet on the grill grate, over indirect heat.
-Cook for 2 to 3 hours, rotating pieces halfway through cooking.
+- Place the skillet on the grill grate, over indirect heat.
+Cook the brisket for 2 to 3 hours, rotating pieces halfway through cooking.

 - Sauce will have reduced to very little, but will have coated the brisket nicely and started to slightly char the edges.
-Remove from the grill and serve warm.
+Remove your delicious BBQ brisket burnt end from the grill and serve warm.